In a previous blog, we discussed Commander’s Intent for CEOs and introduced 10 questions CEOs should be asking their teams.

 Asking this question should lead to other discussions such as budgets, resourcing, and appropriate strategic efforts.
 Remember. compliance, much like cybersecurity, should be seen as a strategic corporate enabler and managed appropriately.

-In some organizations there can be a negative association with compliance in regards to cybersecurity.
+In some organizations there can be a negative association with compliance in regards to endpoint security.
 The failure of some organizations is to stop at “checking the checkbox” or doing the bare minimum required to satisfy an external third party.
 As we have previously discussed, attackers move faster than legislative or regulatory bodies ever can.

 When it comes to compliance, stopping at the bare minimum may result in passing audits but it may also mean getting breached.
 It is important to be compliant but it’s more important is to establish a program that manages both compliance and cybersecurity concurrently.
 This approach will help save time money and resources.